skalarproduktraum/phd-thesis/chapters/interactive-ablation.md

 Table: Regimes for light interacting with biological tissue. {#tbl:LaserInteractions}

-In case of photochemical interaction, chemical reactions are triggered by the application of laser light, with most of the effects origination from decay products of these chemicals, and not the laser itself[@Niemz:2007laa].
+In case of _photochemical interaction_, chemical reactions are triggered by the application of laser light, with most of the effects originate from decay products of these chemicals, and not the laser itself[@Niemz:2007laa].

-Thermal interaction in turn is characterized by non-local tissue damage due to vaporisation, coagulation, carbonisation or melting.
+_Thermal interaction_ in turn is characterized by extended tissue damage due to vaporisation, coagulation, carbonisation or melting.
 This is not desirable for precise manipulation on the cellular or tissue level, as clearly visible in Figure \ref{fig:thermal_interaction}.

 In case of very high plasma energies, _photodisruption_ occurs and is marked by both shock-wave generation and/or cavitation, which also leaves surrounding tissue damaged and is therefore not desirable for microsurgery.